 Never Click Suspicious Links

-If you click a random link from an email you got from someone you don’t know, chances are you’ve been had, and need to immediately start making steps to protect your information.
+If you click a random link from an email you got from someone you don’t know, chances are you’ve been had, and need to immediately start taking steps to protect your information.
 It’s as simple as that.

 Links can have all sorts of malware attached to them, some of which are incredibly insidious and can lie in wait for months before springing a surprise on you in the form of some blackmail or ransom request where they threaten to lockdown your system or release sensitive information to the public if you don’t pay them.

 Banks and similar groups with a vested interest in keeping your money safe will often warn you about these.
 Take these warnings seriously, but use the same amount of caution even when interacting with an email that looks legitimate.
 The scam warning can sometimes also be a scam in disguise.
-Always double check that the email address these warnings are sent from matches up with official emails you’ve gotten from that entity before.
+Always double-check that the email address these warnings are sent from matches up with official emails you’ve gotten from that entity before.
 If it looks like a private email, steer clear.
 Official correspondence from a bank will always be from a company email, not a private one (like a Gmail account).

 This doesn’t apply to just emails either.
 If you’re tooling around one of the “middle layers” of the internet, you need to highly hone the skill of weeding out fake links from the real deal.